 ABOUT

-Petah Cavallaro is a professional opera singer with over ten years of study and experience in operatic repertoire.
-Originally from regional Queensland, she has performed in Australia, Italy, Denmark and China and is the recipient of a 2019 Churchill Fellowship.
+Originally from a small town in regional Queensland, she has performed in Australia, Italy, Denmark and China and is a Churchill Fellow.
 She holds a degree in Advanced Performance from the Queensland Conservatorium.

-Recently returned from studying in New York, London, Italy and Denmark, Petah has worked with coaches from Opera di Firenze, Royal Opera House Covent Garden, The Metropolitan Opera and Operaen.
+Petah has worked with coaches from Opera di Firenze, Royal Opera House Covent Garden, The Metropolitan Opera and Operaen.
 While in Italy she performed as a soloist at Villa Miani, overlooking Vatican City in Rome, and was chosen from thousands of applicants to perform in the finals of the Accademia del Maggio Musicale Fiorentino.

 In 2021 her debut European album as soloist for Stradivarius Milano Dischi with Trio Cavallaro will be released globally.
 The album features arrangements of arias and songs by Handel, Weber and Strauss.
 She made her European debut in Copenhagen, Denmark in 2019 with Trio Cavallaro, and performed with Sydney’s Apollo Opera in their production of Handel’s Radamisto, along with performing for the Queensland Premier in a VIP event.